CtrlK

 Trigger Term Quality

-Includes natural trigger phrases like 'clerk production', 'clerk deploy checklist', 'clerk go-live', 'clerk launch ready' which are terms users would naturally say.
-Also includes relevant keywords like 'deploy', 'production configuration', and 'launch'.
+Includes explicit trigger phrases like 'clerk production', 'clerk deploy checklist', 'clerk go-live', 'clerk launch ready', plus natural terms like 'deploy', 'production configuration', and 'launch'.
+These are terms users would naturally say.

 3 / 3